 For over two decades Armada has been a leading provider of technical authoring services.
-We employ and work with some of the most talented and knowledgeable technical authors in the UK.
-Our experience and expertise makes us ideally suited to offering technical author training.
+We have employed and worked with some of the most talented and knowledgeable technical authors in the UK.
+Our background in the industry makes us ideally suited to offering technical author training.

 Our Technical authoring training programme comprises the following modules:

 - Intermediate technical authoring (2 days)

 - Advanced technical authoring (2 days)

 Our Technical author training programme has been revamped recently, with several new modules added to reflect the latest trends in technical documentation.

 Been furloughed?
 You can still participate in training without this affecting your furloughed status, as confirmed on gov.uk.

 In-class or online

 In-class courses are now available to book again.
 We’re taking comprehensive measures to ensure your health and well-being – fewer people in-class, you won’t sit next to another person, comprehensive cleaning.
 To read more, see Covid-19 measures.

 You can participate in this course online, from your place of work or home, at a discounted price.
 To read about how this works, see Live online training.